MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_indices_tutorial.md

 E_inactive = simplify_heavy(hf_expectation_value(H_inactive))
 ```

-Then finally we can define an interaction energy by subtracting these off the
+Then finally we can define an interaction energy by subtracting these from the
 full energy

 ```@repl 1